MAlshurbaji/LLM-Playground-From-Scratch/README.md

 | **Judge Model Score** | **0.585** | **0.620** | **0.648** |

 Think you can beat these results?
 Go ahead, and keep me in touch ;)

+## What You Can Tweak to Improve Results
+This project is intentionally designed so you can experiment with many components and see how they influence model quality.
+Here are the main knobs you can adjust:

+### 1. PDF → Text Cleaning Pipeline
+- Modify thresholds for removing headers/footers.
+- Change `min_words` in subsection splitting (affects dataset size).
+- Adjust how aggressively captions, junk, or numeric artifacts are removed.

+### 2. Tokenization
+- Switch between:
+  - Regex tokenizer (small vocabulary, simpler behaviour)
+  - GPT-2 BPE tokenizer (larger vocabulary, better generalization)
+- Experiment with different regex splits or custom vocab pruning.

+### 3. GPT Model Architecture
+- `emb_dim`, `n_layers`, `n_heads`, `context_length`
+- Dropout rate (`drop_rate`)
+- Whether to use `qkv_bias=True/False`

+### 4. Dataset Windowing
+- `context_size`
+- `stride`
+- Sliding window overlap ratio
+- Train/val split proportions

+### 5. Training Hyperparameters
+- Learning rate (`lr`)
+- Weight decay
+- Batch size
+- Number of epochs
+- Scheduling or warmup (you can add your own)

+### 6. Sampling Parameters (Generation Quality)
+- `temperature`
+- `top_k`
+- `max_new_tokens`
+Different values create very different outputs—from deterministic to creative.

+### 7. Instruction–Response Dataset Generation
+- Number of synthetic pairs generated
+- Types of tasks (summarization, explanation, Q&A…)
+- Max character limits per chunk
+- Choice of LLM used for generating responses (Qwen, Mistral, etc.)

+### 8. Evaluation Methods
+- Add more LLM-Judge scoring with different judge models

+By adjusting these components, you can dramatically improve or degrade the model—so feel free to experiment and push your own custom LLMs to their limits!